DataDog/integrations-core/cockroachdb/README.md

 ## Overview

-This check monitors the overall health and performance of a [CockroachDB][1] cluster.
+The CockroachDB check monitors the overall health and performance of a [CockroachDB][1] cluster.

 ## Setup